 For the individual, blockchain can secure and simplify the process of voting online, paying taxes, applying for a mortgage or opening a bank account.
 For society, it secures record keeping and sharing for and between local authorities, government agencies, banks and businesses.
 On a global level, blockchain is needed for international collaboration on environment, security and trade.

 Similar to mobile app development, the opportunities really are endless, and the best blockchain applications have yet to be thought of!
+Moreover, there’s no doubt that both blockchain and AR technology will play a significant part in shaping the future of emerging technology.
+This is something that Mozenix are very interested in and the company is at the forefront of digital transformation.

 Why’s it called blockchain?

 Because the structure of the tech is literally blocks arranged in chains!
 The ledger contains a continuous and complete record (the “chain”) of all transactions performed which are grouped into blocks.
 Each block contains an encrypted hash of the previous block, tying the chain together.
 It’s these hashes that make it impossible to change or remove blocks, as then the chain simply won’t tie together.
+If you’re interested to learn more, it’s worth downloading the mobile megatrends whitepaper.

 How secure is blockchain?